Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 Forearm Plank

-- Get into an “up” position of a pushup, with your arms straight underneath your shoulder and legs behind.
-Make sure your body is straight from your head to the heels.
+- Get into an “up” position of a pushup, with your arms straight underneath your shoulders and legs behind.
+Make sure your body is straight from your head to your heels.

 - Keep your body weight on your forearms and toes, and keep your core tight.